Six Places To Eat In Crosstown Concourse

 Crosstown Arts is an organization within the Concourse that hosts a ton of events every week – it’s not just an art gallery you can walk around in for free anytime – there are film, dance, music, and cultural events happening all the time.
 Check out the calendar here.

-In the same space as the Crosstown Cafe that I described above, you’ll find a unique bar that serves up beer, wine, and craft cocktails.
+They operate the Art Bar at Crosstown Arts, a unique semi-hidden bar that serves up beer, wine, and craft cocktails.

 Open Tuesday – Sunday from 5 p.m. to 1 a.m.